hecerinc/Notes-On/finanzas/chap6.md

 #### Balance transfers

-A program that enables cardholdres to readily transfer credit balances from one card to another.
+A program that enables cardholders to readily transfer credit balances from one card to another.

 ![credit card act](img/credit_card_act.jpg)